 No Products in the Cart

-During the global crisis we are offering free shipping on all orders to USA, and orders over $99 to Australia, New Zealand, and the U.K.
+During the global crisis we are offering worldwide free shipping on our book 'Understanding Sacred Geometry and the Flower of Life'

 We aim for 100% customer satisfaction.
 For full details see our Returns Page here.

 Please use our Contact Form for any queiries and we will get back to you a.s.a.p.

 Sri Yantra, or Sri Chakra, is one of the most venerated geometric designs of India.
 No one knows who created it or exactly when.
 It has been argued that it was described more that 2000 years ago in the Shvetashvatara Upanishad.